30+ Best Indie Horror Movies of All Time [Reviewed for 2023]

 Fans of campy sci-fi horror will love Steven Kostanski’s Psycho Goreman, which follows a young girl and her brother as they accidentally unleash an ancient alien overlord.

-This creature feature provides a wealth of special effects, hilarity, death and gore that are sure to entertain devotees of the genre, while at the same time pull at heartstrings and teach a few lessons about the importance of family.
+This creature feature provides a wealth of special effects, hilarity, death, and gore that are sure to entertain devotees of the genre while at the same time pulling at heartstrings and teaching a few lessons about the importance of family.

 Funny Games (1997): Hostage Horror Reinvented